Itchiku Kubota Art Museum

 There is also a new wing which is a unique architectural structure that will remind you of Gaudi’s designs.
 All walls are made with Ryukyu coral limestone (coral reef fossils) from Okinawa.
 In this wing, there are also the ‘Tombodama Art Gallery’, a shop where original items and accessories of glass beads are for sale, and an open style cafe.

-Mr. Itchiku Kubota was 20 years old when he first saw a piece of textile treated with ‘Tsujigahana-some’, a form of dyeing patterns of the Muromachi era (1336 – 1573).
-Being fascinated by its beauty, he dedicated his life to studying the production techniques of this dyeing, an art that he has left as a legacy in the contemporary era.
+Mr. Itchiku Kubota was 20 years old when he first saw a piece of textile treated with ‘Tsujigahana-some’.
+This is a form of dyeing patterns of the Muromachi era (1336 – 1573).
+Being fascinated by its beauty, he dedicated his life to studying the production techniques of this dyeing.
+Thanks to him this art has been left as a legacy in the contemporary era.

-In 1990, Mr. Itchiku received the Order of Arts and Letters in the Knight degree, granted by the French Ministry of Culture, and in 1993 he received the Award from the Agency for Cultural Affairs of Japan.
+In 1990, Mr. Itchiku received the Order of Arts and Letters in the Knight degree, granted by the French Ministry of Culture.
+And in 1993 he received an Award from the Agency for Cultural Affairs of Japan.
 He died on April 26, 2003, at 85 years of age.
 His legacy was embodied for eternity in this wonderful museum, which has the seal of his beautiful and magical style.